digiltd/oh-rtd-test/TCP-Binding.md

 ##Working item and .sitemap

-Here should come working item and a working sitemap definition, and also some netcat commands to check and prove function (by the dev).
+Here should come working item and a working sitemap definition, and also some netcat commands to check and prove function.
+And how to receive and map via TCP/UDP-port and store to another Binding (i.e. KNX GAs).
+(by the dev?).
 (20150128)